Exclusive: Risk ranking: China revamps anti-money laundering rules - sources

 Financial institutions are required to score their customers’ risk profiles according to their geography, characteristics, business and industry from 0-100, and rate their risk levels from 1-5, accountants say.

-Christopher Peter Wilson, principal of Deloitte’s anti-money laundering or sanctions services for China, said the risk approach mirrors those in the United States and Britain, and shows China’s rules are maturing.
+Christopher Peter Wilson, principal of Deloitte’s anti-money laundering and sanctions services for China, said the risk approach mirrors those in the United States and Britain, and shows China’s rules are maturing.

 Addison Everett, a financial services partner at PwC, said global regulators are raising the bar on the effectiveness of the anti-money laundering and economic sanctions compliance processes of international banks.
 Besides the ballooning cost of violations, large global banks are increasingly concerned about business lost through damaged reputations, he added.